 The threats to children’s rights are many and the need to respond urgent.
-HDF partners with like-minded organisations to tackle some of the gravest abuses of their rights, specifically child sexual abuse and harmful practices.
-We provide support to a network of community, national and international organisations through a combination of funding, capacity building and thoughtful leadership and advice.
+HDF partners with like-minded organisations to tackle some of the gravest threats to their rights – specifically child sexual exploitation and abuse.
+We provide support through funding, capacity building and thoughtful advice.

 “Our mantra is children can’t wait.
 It’s the urgent reality that underpins our work.
 It encourages us to question, be creative, and explore better ways of protecting children’s rights.”

 In 2009 HDF’s board, led by Founder and Chairman Dr John Climax, took the decision to become a limited life foundation.
 By compressing the period in which HDF can contribute to its mission, we have increased the relative size, intensity and urgency of our contribution.
-Our aim has always been to identify the most effective role we can play in protecting children’s rights.
-The foundation has gone through a series of strategic phases that have allowed us to refine our tactics and maximise our impact.
-We’re currently in the final ‘sunset phase’.
-By focusing our resources on the fight against child sexual abuse and harmful practices we are prioritising two of the gravest abuses of children’s rights.
+Our aim has always been to identify the most effective role we can play.
+HDF is currently in the final ‘sunset phase’ of funding and we are prioritising the long-term sustainability of our work and of the broader effort to protect and promote children’s rights.